osrf/gazebo_design/time_series_2d_plots/time_series_2d_plots.md

 ~~~

 Clicking on an index number within the [] bracket will highlight it and expose
 the fields of the `gazebo.msgs.Pose` message.
+The `name` field could be
+filled with its string value while the numerical fields could be dragged
+over to the plotting area to begin the plot.

 **Model**